 Each Friday we post a list of who is attending market each week.
 To check that list you can either 1) subscribe to our newsletter in the right-hand column below, 2) Like and Follow us on Facebook, or 3) on the Who's at Market? page.

-All our Class in the Grass instructors are from Janati Yoga School.
+Thank you to all our Class on the Grass instructors at Janati Yoga School!

 All vendors at our market are members of Farmers' Market Association Kingston.
 To become a members, we have two basic requirements before you apply:

 - All products must be grown, made, or prepared within approximately 100km of Kingston.

 - All products you must be hand made by yourself or your staff.

 If both of these statements apply to your products, great!
 You are invited to apply at any time of year, but please know what we only review new applications three times per year.
 Those deadlines for consideration are:

 - October 4th , 2017 - for the 2018 Summer Market